 See the table below for external servers that PRTG tries to reach, depending on your PRTG usage.

-To use PRTG Auto-Update, the machine that is running the PRTG core server needs internet access (either directly or via proxy) to different (sub) domains so that update checks and downloads can work correctly:
+To use auto-update, the PRTG core server system needs internet access (either directly or via proxy) to different (sub)domains so that update checks and downloads can work correctly:

 |downloads.paessler.com||Hosted on Cloudflare|

-*Note: Because the IP addresses can change dynamically, we do not recommend that you apply policies based on IP.
-Understand that we cannot provide IP addresses for Amazon servers.
+Note: Because the other IP addresses can change dynamically, we do not recommend that you apply policies based on them.
+We cannot provide IP addresses for Amazon servers.

-Software activation is a one-time process that is necessary for all installations running with a license key.
-PRTG will try to automatically activate every installation on first start up.
-Later, it will periodically connect at least every 7 days and receive updates on the license, for example, the remaining maintenance days.
-For this all to work, the machine that is running the PRTG core server needs internet access (either directly or via proxy) to at least one of the following (sub) domains:
+Software activation is a one-time process that is necessary for all installations that run with a license key.
+PRTG tries to automatically activate every installation on first startup.
+Afterward, it periodically connects at least every 7 days and receives updates on the license, for example, the remaining maintenance days.

-Note: Because the IP addresses can change dynamically, we do not recommend that you apply policies based on IP.
+Note: Because the IP addresses can change dynamically, we do not recommend that you apply policies based on them.

-When you receive emails from PRTG that are created using the PRTG default HTML email templates, your email client may try to connect to the Paessler server to download images (for example, colored sensor icons).
+When you receive emails from PRTG that are created via the default HTML email templates, your email client may try to connect to the Paessler server to download images (for example, sensor icons).
 To be able to view these emails properly, allow your email client to get the images from our server.